AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/modules/aggregator-module.md

 For information on [!DNL Adobe Workfront Fusion] licenses, see [[!DNL Adobe Workfront Fusion] licenses](../../workfront-fusion/get-started/license-automation-vs-integration.md).

-## Aggregator module
+## [!UICONTROL Aggregator] module

-When an [!DNL aggregator] module executes, it does the following:
+When an [!UICONTROL Aggregator] module executes, it does the following:

 * Accumulates all the bundles it receives during a single source module's operation.
 * Outputs a single bundle with an array containing one item per each accumulated bundle.
-The content of the array's items depends on particular aggregator module and its setup.
+The content of the array's items depends on particular [!UICONTROL Aggregator] module and its setup.

-The following image shows a typical setup of the [!DNL aggregator] module :
+The following image shows a typical setup of the [!UICONTROL Aggregator] module :

 ![](assets/array-aggregator-350x190.png)